paiyge/DISCOVR/README.md

 The objective of DISCOVR is to develop an integrated screening platform for the discovery of high-productivity and resilient strains of algae that can be cultivated outdoors year-round via crop rotation to facilitate the execution of DOE-EERE Bioenergy Technologies Office's (BETO) annual Algae State of Technology (SOT) experimental support effort, which involves demonstrating progress towards out-year biomass productivity goals as outlined in the BETO Multi-Year Program Plan.
 Data collection

 This repo contains NREL projects under the designation of DISCOVR, with each project existing in a separate folder.
 Below is a list of project:

-Composition Standards: standardized formatting for distribution of composition data SOT : analyzing productivity and composition at the interface of light, temperature, and environmental conditions for algae cultivation
+- Composition Standards: standardized formatting for distribution of composition data
+- SOT : analyzing productivity and composition at the interface of light, temperature, and environmental conditions for algae cultivation.
+- Composition_NREL_220430_Redacted: Example output produced from composition standards and SOT work.